MOTION STUDIO FACULTY

 Her whole life she has participated in performances, recitals, shows, and concerts, as she furthered her musical education and experience.

-Theatre Instructor and Vocal Coach, for over 10 years, Ms. Constantine has been coaching and instructing groups of students and classes in stage performances, choirs, skits, short plays, and vocals.
+Theatre Instructor and Vocal Coach, for over 15 years, Ms Jenny has been coaching and instructing groups of students and classes in stage performances, choirs, skits, short plays, and vocals.

 She has traveled to teach a variety of classes and groups who have performed at conventions in Quebec, Canaca; Destin, Florida; Gulfport, Mississippi; Myrtle Beach, South Carolina; Arkansas, Wisconsin, Tennessee, and more.